Updated on April 17, 2019

-At UTZ, we believe in a balanced approach to sustainability that takes into account the three pillars of people, planet and profit.
-Today we talk to Henriette Walz, Climate Change & Environmental Expert at UTZ, about the environmental pillar through the lens of our coffee program.
+The UTZ program adopts a balanced approach to sustainability that takes into account the three pillars of people, planet and profit.
+Today we talk to Henriette Walz, Global Lead Deforestation, about the environmental pillar through the lens of our coffee program.
 She explains in concrete terms why sourcing sustainable coffee is better for the environment.

 Sustainable coffee helps farmers better manage wastewater